andres-lowrie/lang/docs/content/docs/modules/_index.md

 // or
 import s3://bucket/filepath/math

+// or
+import nfs://server/filepath/math

-// and a bunch other protocols too, just as long as the content is valid a lang
+// and a bunch other protocols too, just as long as the content is a valid lang
 // module
 ```